NickCiliak/slightly-theme/readme.txt

 1. An example of the Slightly front page.

 == Changelog ==

+= 1.1.1 - October 23 2019 =
+* Change text and url for theme credit in footer.

 = 1.1.0 - January 19 2019 =
 * Add customizer option for hiding "Category:" prefix on category page title